Causes Of Math Anxiety And Proven Strategies To Overcome Them

 Does math anxiety affect mathematics performance?

-A 2018 Ipsos MORI poll found that 23% of parents of children aged 5-15 report that their eldest child often feels anxious when attempting the solving of mathematical problems, and that math anxiety seems to be affecting the more recent generations.
+A 2018 Ipsos MORI poll found that 23% of parents of children aged 5-15 report that their eldest child often feels anxious when attempting to solve mathematical problems, and that math anxiety seems to be affecting the more recent generations.

-The study found that 36% of younger (15-24 year-olds) people feel anxious about math, compared to 10% of older people (65+), and some studies suggest that math anxiety can begin very early when young children are learning basic number skills.
+The study found that 36% of younger (15-24 year-olds) people feel anxious about math, compared to 10% of older people (65+).
+Some studies suggest children can develop math anxiety at a very early age when they are learning basic number skills.

 Math often causes more anxiety than other school subjects